FACULTY OF HEALTH SCIENCES

 Physiotherapy Solidarity Campaigns (1.0, 2.0 and 3.0)

-Throughout the year, 3 solidarity campaigns are carried out.
-In these campaigns, teachers and students meet in the center of Madrid and food and drinks are distributed to homeless people.
-The food is just an excuse to get closer to them and give them what is really important, company and time.
+Over the course of the year, 3 solidarity campaigns are carried out.
+As part of these campaigns, teachers and students come together in the center of Madrid to distribute food and drink to the homeless.
+Often, the food is just an excuse to really meet people and give them what is really important; some company and time.

 University Life